Fodor's Expert Review Arco di Costantino

 This majestic arch was erected in AD 315 to commemorate Constantine's victory over Maxentius at the Milvian Bridge.
-It was just before this battle, in AD 312, that Constantine—the emperor who converted Rome to Christianity—had a vision of a cross in the heavens and heard the words "In this sign thou shalt conquer."
-Many of the rich marble decorations for the arch were scavenged from earlier monuments, both saving money and allying Constantine with the greatest emperors of the past.
-It is easy to picture ranks of Roman legionnaires marching under the great barrel vault.
+It was just before this battle, in AD 312, that Constantine—the emperor who converted Rome to Christianity—legendarily had a vision of a cross and heard the words, "In this sign thou shalt conquer."
+Many of the rich marble decorations for the arch were scavenged from earlier monuments, both saving money and placing Constantine in line with the great emperors of the past.
+It is easy to picture ranks of Roman centurions marching under the great barrel vault.